-of The Museum of Ethnography and Arts and Crafts, Ethnology Institute of Dr. Iryna Horban' "The Museums of the National Academy of Sciences of Ukraine in Lviv, delivered a lecture Century." thUkrainian and Jewish Communities of Lviv in the first half of the 20 century, th"During the first third of the 20
+Dr. Iryna Horban' of The Museum of Ethnography and Arts and Crafts, Ethnology Institute of National Academy of Sciences of Ukraine in Lviv, delivered a lecture "The Museums of the Ukrainian and Jewish Communities of Lviv in the first half of the 20th Century."

+"During the first third of the 20th century,